 The Shark’s hose is fairly short, which could be a disadvantage.
 But that one-and-only very minor negative is offset by the awesome lift-away feature… and its positive performance in every other area.

-The NV352 has a brush roller shut-off that lets you switch instantly from cleaning a deep carpet to cleaning a bare floor.
-We have both, and it works beautifully throughout. our entire rig.
+The Shark NV352 features “Anti-Allergen Complete Seal Technology” and a HEPA filter, which work together to trap dust, allergens, and other contaminants inside the vacuum.
+It has a brush roller shut-off that lets you switch instantly from cleaning a deep carpet to cleaning a bare floor (we had both in our RV, and it works beautifully on either).

 The Shark NV352 Navigator Lift-Away vacuum weighs 14 pounds.